AshCashh/University-Notes/My Second Brain/Analogue to Digital Conversion.md

 As ADC conversions take time, we will often want to set up hardware to take care of the sampling process for us, this will free up the CPU to perform other computations.
 To start a conversion we can set up the ADC to use events e.g. setup a timer to trigger the ADC to start a conversion at regular intervals

 Similarly, we can set up interrupts that are triggered when a conversion is complete and a result is ready to be read from the ADC result register.

+# Improving ADC Accuracy
+Increase the sampling rate and/or increase the number of quantisation levels.